abhisarkar2022/dotnet/.github/ISSUE_TEMPLATE/ip--knowledge-share.md

 Create new issue
 	1. Give a title & description
 	2. Assign it to yourself
-	3. Set the label as IP- Knowledge Share
+	3. Click Submit new issue
-	4. Click Submit new issue
+	4. Describe the issue & resolution in the comments with details.
-Provide the resolution in the comments with details.
-Close the issue.
+	5. Close the issue.